-It used to be people in the family were labelled the smart one or the pretty one, the funny one or the shy one.
-While that’s not done so overtly any more, labelling is still something to watch.
+It used to be people in the family were labeled the smart one or the pretty one, the funny one or the shy one.
+While that’s not done so overtly any more, labeling is still something to watch.
 A functional family lets people define themselves.
 Individual differences are appreciated even celebrated.
 It also lets the kids become independent when it’s appropriate and come back to the safety of the family when they need nurturing.

 The adults in the family need to be allowed to grow as well.
 A mother may want to get a graduate degree, or a father may decide to retire early and start something new.
 These changes merit discussion on how they will affect everyone in the family, adjustment, perhaps negotiation, but again, if done with respect every one can be satisfied.

 I strongly believe that a functional family is one where the adults are at the center of the family, in charge and pulling together in the same direction.
 In a functional family parents, divorced or married, take responsibility.
 Kids need the assurance that a firm hand (not too tight and not too loose) is at the tiller, even if they may not thank you for it.